 Putnam County Tennessee assistance programs.

-Families and individuals who need help can get assistance from Helping Hands of Putnam County.
-For the last 30+ years, Helping Hands has used a combination of government grants and private donations to fill those occasional gaps in people's budgets, and help people with emergencies, by providing groceries, rent help, utility bill payments, transportation costs, medical assistance, and a variety of other assistance.
+Families and individuals who need help can get financial assistance from Helping Hands of Putnam County.
+For the last 30+ years, Helping Hands has used a combination of government grants and private donations to fill those occasional gaps in people's budgets.
+The charity will help people with emergencies.
+They do this by providing free groceries, rent help, utility bill payments, transportation costs, medical bill assistance, and a variety of other resources, even including funeral help.
+A wide variety of emergency financial assistance as well as free stuff is offered.

 On a daily basis people of all income level come to Helping Hands because they've lost their job, they can’t afford their health care insurance, maybe their spouse is sick, or they need some extra food.
-And for the most part, Helping Hands can provide many of them some type of aid.
+Or maybe the applicant had a reduction in their work hours and they need short term support.
+And for the most part, Helping Hands can provide many of them some type of financial aid.

 Helping Hands also works with a variety of churches to coordinate programs with them.
 For example, First Cumberland Presbyterian Church of Cookeville and others.
 Call (931) 526 - 3838.